Iran's Revolutionary Guard seizes a container ship near Strait of Hormuz amid tensions with Israel

 The Israeli war on Hamas in the Gaza Strip meanwhile is now 6 months old and is inflaming decades-old tensions across the whole region.
 With Iranian-backed forces like Hezbollah in Lebanon and Yemen's Houthi rebels also involved in the fighting, any new attack in the Mideast threatens to escalate that conflict into a wider regional war.

-Iran's state-run IRNA said a special forces unit of the Guard's navy carried out the attack on the vessel, which other media in the country widely identified as the Portuguese-flagged MSC Aries, a container ship associated with London-based Zodiac Maritime.
+Iran's state-run IRNA said a special forces unit of the Guard's navy carried out the attack on the vessel, the Portuguese-flagged MSC Aries, a container ship associated with London-based Zodiac Maritime.

 Zodiac Maritime is part of Israeli billionaire Eyal Ofer’s Zodiac Group.
-Zodiac declined to comment and referred questions to MSC, which did not immediately respond.
+Zodiac declined to comment and referred questions to MSC.
+Geneva-based MSC later acknowledged the seizure and said 25 crew had been aboard the vessel.
+IRNA said the Guard would take the vessel into Iranian territorial waters.

 Earlier, a Middle East defense official, who spoke on condition of anonymity to discuss intelligence matters, shared a video of the attack with The Associated Press.
 In it, the Iranian commandos are seen rappelling down onto a stack of containers sitting on the deck of the vessel.